 Dysplasia can be detected by examining biopsies (small samples of tissue) taken from the inner lining of the oesophagus under the microscope.
 These samples are collected during endoscopy check ups.
 It can occur many years before cancer develops.
-That is why many people with Barrett’s have these regular check-ups.
+That is why many people with Barrett’s disease have these regular check-ups.

 There are two types of oesophageal cancer.
 One is called squamous cell cancer.
 The other is called adenocarcinoma.
-Patients with Barrett’s develop adenocarcinoma.
+Patients with Barrett’s disease develop adenocarcinoma.
 It is also sometimes referred to as ‘heartburn cancer’.
 The charity heartburn Cancer Awareness and Support supports people with this type of cancer.

 The symptoms are actually those of acid reflux rather than the Barrett’s.
 Typical symptoms include:

 The real causes of symptoms in Barrett's oesophagus

 The symptoms people suffer are usually due to one of three things:

 There is no doubt that if you know that you have Barrett's oesophagus or Barrett’s Mucosa and have on-going symptoms, you should consult your doctor.